The time scale of redundancy between prosody and linguistic context: Discussion

 \section{Discussion}

-This work aimed to estimate the time scale of the redundancy between prosodic and linguistic information.
-We built on an existing published pipeline \cite{wolf2023quantifying}, but extended it to include a systematic modulation of context length, from 1 to 10 words.
-We will make our extension of this pipeline publicly available for researchers wishing to extend our analysis, potentially exploring the time scale of redundancy between other communication channels of interest.
+This work aimed to characterize the time scale of the redundancy between prosodic and linguistic information.
+We built on the foundation of past work, which established that linguistic information is partially redundant with prosodic features \cite{wolf2023quantifying}, to systematically manipulate the length of past and future context, from 1 to 10 words.
+Our extension of this pipeline is publicly available for researchers wishing to extend our analysis, potentially exploring the time scale of redundancy between other communication channels of interest.

-Overall, we confirm our two hypotheses (see Section \Cref{sec:intro}): For most prosodic features we tested (apart from pause and duration, see \cref{sec:discuss_pause_dur}), redundancy with past linguistic context unfolds across a long time scale (of about 3-8 words), while redundancy with future words is shorter-scale (concentrated on 1-2 future words).
-We next discuss the implications of these results with respect to previous literature.
+Based on what is known about human memory limitations and linguistic planning, we hypothesized that redundancy between linguistic information and prosodic features extends over a relatively long time scale into the past, and a relatively short time scale into the future (see section \Cref{sec:intro}).
+We find support for these hypotheses: For most prosodic features we tested (apart from duration and pause, see section \cref{sec:discuss_pause_dur}), redundancy with past linguistic context unfolds across a long time scale (of 3-8 words), whereas redundancy with future linguistic context is shorter-scale (of 1-2 words).
+We next discuss the implications of these results with respect to the previous literature.